-The Wisconsin Council on Children and Families (WCCF) works to to ensure that every child in Wisconsin grows up in a just and nurturing family and community.
-WCCF seeks to ensure that kids are treated through the juvenile court so their developmental needs can be better accounted for throughout the court and rehabilitative process.
-WCCF is leading a statewide campaign with the goal of returning 17 year olds to the juvenile justice system.
+Kids Forward works to ensure that every child in Wisconsin grows up in a just and nurturing family and community.
+Kids Forward seeks to ensure that kids are treated through the juvenile court so their developmental needs can be better accounted for throughout the court and rehabilitative process.

 Type of Reform

 Raise the Age